 AVAILABILITY OF HANDBOOK

-The 2023-2024 Student-Parent Handbook of Sargent Public Schools is available on the internet at [Insert web site address].
+The 2023-2024 Student-Parent Handbook of Sargent Public Schools is available on the internet at [sargentpublicschools.org].

 Because of the expense of printing the handbooks, we are asking that you consider using the internet to access and review the 2023-2024 Student-Parent Handbook.
 Using the internet to access the handbook will allow the district to direct printing dollars to instructional needs and eliminate the need for you to search for your handbook when you have questions throughout the year.
 Thank you for considering this new use of technology to improve school-home communication.

-Please return to the Principal’s Office by August ___, 20213.
+Please return to the Principal’s Office by August _19th__, 2023.
 This will allow us time to get the Handbook to all students and parents before school starts while avoiding the necessity of printing more copies of the Handbooks than necessary.

 □ Thank you for providing the 2023-2024 Student-Parent Handbook online.
 I will review it on the internet.
 My signed receipt below acknowledges receipt of the Handbook in a satisfactory manner via the internet.